14islands/r3f-scroll-rig/README.md

 }
 ```

 Each child elements inside the DOM wrapper will be translated individuallly.
-When an element leaves the viewport it's is no longer animated.
+When an element leaves the viewport it is no longer animated.

 💡**Note:** _Make sure you break your page into sections that can be traslated indivually for better scroll performance._

 Cons:

-- Moving all these composite layers consumer a lot of GPU memory and CPU cycles.
-Known to cause jank when combining it with lots of viewport / scroll animations such as the letter-by-letter animation on 14islands.com
+- Moving all these composite layers consumes a lot of GPU memory and CPU cycles.
+Known to cause jank when combining with lots of viewport / scroll animations such as the letter-by-letter animation on 14islands.com

 Pros:

-- The native scrollbar controlled by the user (we scroll a fake height div).
+- The native scrollbar is preserved and is controlled by the user (we let the user scroll a fake body with height matching the real page).

 #### Props